TotoTota/Happy-Engine/README.md

 # Installation Process

-Download the latest [release](https://github.com/TotoTota/Liberty/Release) of Liberty Engine, open the exe file and use the engine as you like !
+Download the latest [release](https://github.com/TotoTota/Liberty/Release) of Happy Engine, open the exe file and use the engine as you like !

 # Future Updates